danieleongari/pyDAOE/README.md

 # PyDAOE: Design and Analysis of Experiments

-A collection of utilities for the analysis of experiments.

 Based on the book [Design and Analysis of Experiments](https://www.wiley.com/en-us/Design+and+Analysis+of+Experiments%2C+10th+Edition-p-9781119492443) by Douglas C. Montgomery, which is covered by the [Design of Experiments Specialization](https://www.coursera.org/specializations/design-experiments) on Coursera, taught by Prof. Montgomery himself.